Chunngai/cross-sentence-gec/progress.md

 3. Run the base model in the lab server.

 ## · Notes ·
+(1)
 The base: update-freq = 1
 The copy: update-freq = 8

 update-freq: update parameters every N_i batches, when in epoch i

 Base: updates more, so more checkpoints.

+(2)
+multi input generator: get the output of aux enc then feed it into the enc.
+The output of aux enc is the original one without changing the size according to beam size.

 ---